openstack-archive/gnocchi/doc/source/install.rst

 process stored in its xattr attributes.

-Because of the asynchronous nature of how we store measurements in Gnocchi, `gnocchi-metricd` need to known the list of objects that wait to be processed:
+Because of the asynchronous nature of how we store measurements in Gnocchi, `gnocchi-metricd` needs to know the list of objects that are waiting to be
+processed:

 - Listing rados objects for this is not a solution since it takes too much time.